2933 South Miami Blvd, Suite 119

 Vick has a bachelor's degree in Sports Management from North Carolina State University.

-He currently resides in Apex, N.C., with his wife, Chelsea.
+He currently resides in Apex, North Carolina, with his wife, Chelsea, and son, James.

-Before rejoining USA Baseball, Young worked within the Falls Church City Public Schools district in Falls Church, Va.
-During his time there, he coached baseball and volleyball for George Mason High School, and helped lead the baseball program to the Virginia High School League (VHSL) Region 2A East semifinals, and the volleyball program to its first-ever conference championship in 2015.
+Before rejoining USA Baseball, Young worked for the Falls Church City Public Schools district in Falls Church, Virginia.
+He coached baseball and volleyball for George Mason High School, where he helped lead the baseball program to the Virginia High School League (VHSL) Region 2A East semifinals and the volleyball program to its first-ever conference championship in 2015.